TMZ: John F. Kennedy

 In what The Smoking Gun called "a colossal screw-up", in 2009 TMZ published an "exclusive" picture on their website of a man purported to be John F. Kennedy on a ship with several naked women that could have "changed history" had it come out during his presidential campaign.
 Despite having a Photoshop expert proclaim the picture "authentic", it was later found not to have been of Kennedy.
 It was part of a 1967 Playboy photoshoot, Playboy representatives confirmed.

 Lil Wayne

 On March 15, 2013, members of TMZ's staff claimed that they had learned rapper Lil Wayne was in "unstable" condition after being hospitalized following a seizure and that the then 30-year-old rapper had been placed in an induced coma and was breathing through tubes.
 Soon afterward, Birdman wrote on his Twitter account that Wayne was healthy enough to be released from the hospital.
 Approximately one hour after these messages were posted, Wayne himself tweeted that he was fine.

 Jerry Lee Lewis

 On October 26, 2022, TMZ incorrectly reported that rock n' roll and country musician Jerry Lee Lewis had died; it issued a correction a few hours later.
 A CBS affiliate in Sacramento also reported the false news.
-Lewis's death was announced two days later.
+Lewis died two days later.